top of page

 Ashwagandha is used to calm the mind, relieve weakness and nervous exhaustion, build sexual energy and promote healthy sleep

-Tinctura Withaniae Ashwagandha tincture 30ml (Withania somnifera) ORGANIC GROW
+Tinctura Withaniae Tinktura ashwagandhe 30ml (Withania somnifera) ORGANIC GROW

 • Ashwagandha (Withania somnifera) is a short, tender perennial shrub from Solanaceae plant family growing 35–75 cm tall.
 Tomentose branches extend radially from a central stem.
 Leaves are dull green, elliptic, usually up to 10–12 cm long.
 The flowers are small, green and bell-shaped.
 The ripe fruit is orange-red.